identiops/terraform-hcloud-k3s/README.md

 - Calculation of monthly costs for every part of the deployment (see `terraform output`).
 - Node pools for managing cluster resources efficiently.
-Minimum cluster size is _one_ main node.
+Minimum cluster size is _one_ node.
 Pools can be added, resized, and removed at any time.
 - Automatic use of placement groups for node pools to improve availability.
 - Automatic operating system updates with optional automatic reboots via [kured](https://kured.dev).